vpavlenko/study-music/research/nns.md

 - [Adarsh Kumar1 and Pedro Sarmento.
 From Words to Music: A Study of Subword Tokenization Techniques in Symbolic Music Generation](https://arxiv.org/pdf/2304.08953.pdf)
 - [Research of Nathan Fradet](https://scholar.google.com/citations?user=YdSSbXoAAAAJ&hl=fr)

+## Music theory aware tokenization algorithm

+1. **Determine measures and beats**

+I'm not sure it's very important as long as the drum track is encoded very semantically.

+2. **Determine local tonic and modulation regions**

+This should be done using a LLM that is fine-tuned for this task.
+Therefore, our algorithm is bootstrapping: we use some simpler (theory-agnostic) tokenizer to determine tonics as a part of another tokenization process.

+3. **Determine harmonies for every measure/beat**

+4.

 ## Inspiration

 David Temperley has [an article](https://www.annualreviews.org/doi/full/10.1146/annurev-linguistics-031220-121126) on parallels and differences between music and language.
 [Also](https://www.academia.edu/162993/Language_and_Music_as_Cognitive_Systems)